emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 ## Position output from Reach to Android

-* Using the ReachView app, navigate to the **Position output** screen
+* In ReachView app, navigate to the **Position output** screen

-* Activate **Output 1**, set it to **BT** and select **NMEA** as the format.
+* Activate **Output 1**, set it to **BT** and select solution output format to **NMEA**.
 After that, click the **Apply** button

 <p style="text-align:center"><img src="../img/reach/mock-location/position-output.png" style="width: 800px;"/></p>

 !!! note ""
-	The error message **Send error (111)** will be displayed.
-This is normal as there is no client connected to the NMEA stream yet.
+	You might see an error message **Send error (111)**  in some cases.
+This is fine as long as there is no client connected to the NMEA stream yet.

 ## Android mock location

 We provide a guide on how to use Reach with [Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient).

 Besides being an NTRIP Client, this app also allows NMEA data input via Bluetooth and supports Android feature called **mock location**.
-This feature allows substituting your device's built-in GPS receiver with an external location provider, Reach in our case.
+This feature allows substituting your device's built-in GPS receiver with an external location provider.

 !!! note ""
-	Lefebure NTRIP Client allows GIS apps in the Android device to  use accurate coordinates from Reach
+	Lefebure NTRIP Client allows GIS apps in the Android device to  use accurate coordinates from Reach.

 * Install the app [Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient) in your Android device